 Altitude sickness, or soroche, is a common risk in the Andes, though it’s not a major concern unless you’re hiking or climbing.
 Hydrate with water and coca tea, avoid alcohol, and move slowly until you have acclimated.

 Petty crime is rarer in the highlands than in Lima.
 By staying alert and taking standard precautions, you shouldn’t have any trouble.
-Carry your passport and other important identification on you at all times.
+Carry identification on you at all times.
 Call 105 for an ambulance, the fire department, or the police.